Request the morning after pill

-From July 2017 the emergency contraception service is available FREE of charge to medical card holders.
+From July 2017 the emergency contraception service is available FREE of charge for everyone from age 17-30.

 If you think you need emergency contraception, it’s important to act quickly.